TrainWeb.org Facebook Page

 Map: Ba 42 B 2 Topographic Maps

-This structure crossing Maidens Choice Creek is the only trolley-specific artifact of the route that connected the cemetery's two main entrances.
+This structure crossing Maidens Choice Creek is the only surviving trolley-specific artifact I have found.
 The culvert underneath the bridge represents a stream that was sewered to make way for the trolley above it. trolley 1913

-The trolley was electric-powered from its 1905 start: note the catenary in the old photo.
-The masoleum in the photo still stands albeit in a state of disrepair.
+The trolley was electrically-powered from its 1905 start: note the overhead wires in the old photo.
+The mausoleum in the photo still stands.
 The trolley, with just two cars, named the Linden and Loudon, endured until the plug was pulled during 1931.
 Other trolleys, such as the #8 Line, plied city streets to bring both mourners and corpses to the cemetery's Frederick Road entrance.

-Links: Cemetery history, construction, ~1910, Funeral Car, trolley outside cemetery, Route 8 at Catonsville Loop
+Links: construction, trolley outside cemetery, Route 8 at Catonsville Loop

 No Rails